Download these FREE printable cheat sheets to help you simplify pool maintenance for crystal-clear water.

 We’ve got automatic chlorinators, automatic timers, and all kinds of other automation going on with a pool, right?
 So why not automate the valves, too?
 That’s what valve actuators do.

-Rather than having to walk over to your pool equipment area and manually turn diverter valve handles to control water flow, you can install valve actuators on top of the diverter valves, and wire the actuators to your pool’s control box.
+Rather than walking to your pool equipment area and manually turning diverter valve handles to control water flow, you can install valve actuators on top of the diverter valves and wire the actuators to your pool’s control box.

-Then, when you want to redirect water flow for any reason, all you have to do is push a button, and the actuator automatically moves the valve handle.
-Valve actuators will also allow you to turn on your connected hot tub or water features, all with the push of a button.
+Then, when you want to redirect water flow for any reason, you just have to push a button, and the actuator automatically moves the valve handle.
+Valve actuators also allow you to turn on your connected hot tub or water features, all with the push of a button.
 Pretty cool, huh?

 Just like anything else you use, pool valves are not indestructible and don’t last forever.
 At some point, you’ll need to either repair or replace one or more valves.